 - Text Blocks merge when stacked.
 To separate them, insert a Spacer Block between paragraphs.

-- Regular Pages have optional layouts to get you started.
+- Layout Pages have optional, pre-designed layouts to get you started.

 - You can create pull quotes with Quote Blocks and float other blocks within text.